 - Lung Cancer

 Asbestosis is a serious, chronic, non-cancerous respiratory disease.
-Inhaled asbestos fibers aggravate lung tissues, which cause them to scar.
+Inhaled asbestos fibres aggravate lung tissues, which cause them to scar.
 Symptoms of asbestosis include shortness of breath and a dry crackling sound in the lungs while inhaling.
 In its advanced stages, the disease may cause cardiac failure.

 There is no effective treatment for asbestosis; the disease is usually disabling or fatal.
 The risk of asbestosis is minimal for those who do not work with asbestos; the disease is rarely caused by neighbourhood or family exposure.
 Those who renovate or demolish buildings that contain asbestos may be at significant risk, depending on the nature of the exposure and precautions taken.